AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-other-features.md

 ![](./images/health-check-report-panel-editor.png)

-### Report toolbar
+### Health check report panel options

-The toolbar at the top of the panel displays the following:
+The following options are available in the Health check report panel:

 - **Map name**: The name of the map the report was generated for.
 - **Info icon**: Select to view the preset name, map version, and baseline (if any) used to generate the report.